 Our reports also highlight any visible defects and potential problems posed by hidden defects.
 We also explain the likely consequences of not repairing the defects and what repairs need to be prioritised.
 So far, not so very different to the service any other Chartered Surveyor would offer.
 However, the difference with home-approved is that we provide repair cost estimates as standard in our building surveys, which means you get a good understanding of what’s ahead of you once you own the property – useful information in terms of planning ahead and potentially useful to use as negotiating power with the vendor if there are serious problems found.
 We can’t promise that our building survey reports will necessarily be positive, but we do promise to make an expert appraisal of a property and to ensure that you have all the information necessary to decide how to proceed.

-What price a building survey?
+What does a building survey cost?

 Inevitably, a full building survey costs more than either a Home Condition Survey or a Homebuyer Report.
 After all, it involves an inspection that will be far more in-depth and probing – you are paying for our time and expertise.
 However, the findings of a building survey will potentially save you money in the future – by negotiating a better price, reaching an agreement with the vendor to carry out works as a condition of the sale or by knowing just what you need to do as soon as you move in and so avoid a larger and more expensive repair at a later date.
 Of course, you may also decide to simply walk away from that particular property.

 At the end of the day, a building survey is about giving you the peace of mind and confidence to know whether the property you’re planning to buy is in good repair or not.
 Buying a property is one of the biggest decisions any of us can ever make, so having the knowledge and information on which to base that decision is surely invaluable.
+Contact the Home-Approved team if you have any questions at all and wish to receive a free quote on the building survey cost.